LukeErren/Stack-Overflow-analysis/README.md

 https://insights.stackoverflow.com/survey

 ### 3. Data Preparation
-* All three years of the suvey where loaded in one dataframe
+* All three years of the survey where loaded in one dataframe
 * Harmonize the data; corrected different spellings.
 Like Viet Nam and Vietnam
-* Delete some smaler programming languages, because there was no option to choose in all three years
+* Delete some smaller  programming languages, because there was no option to choose in all three years

 ### 4. Modeling the Data
 Pivot tables where used for making the insights.
-Also some extra columns where added to make trends visable.
+Also some extra columns where added to make trends visible.

 ### 5. Results
-* **From which country do most users come?**<br/>The top thre countries are United States, India and Germany.
+* **From which country do most users come?**<br/>The top three countries are United States, India and Germany.
 For all three years
 * **How many programming languages do the user use?**<br/>An user uses on average 3.5 programming languages in 2017.
 And has increased to just below 4 in 2019.
-* **What are the most popular programming languages?**<br/>The most popular programming languages ase JavaScript, SQL and Python
+* **What are the most popular programming languages?**<br/>The most popular programming languages are JavaScript, SQL and Python
 * **Does number of programming languages influence income?**<br/>Yes, a large number of Programming Languages has a negative influence on the salary if its more than about ten.

 See the full blog post at : [What does the yearly Stack Overflow survey tell us?](https://medium.com/@lukeerren/what-does-the-yearly-stack-overflow-survey-tell-us-ef273b882680).